 Discussion on occasions when persuasive arguments are used.
-Reads persuasive arguments focusing on target group, presentation and build-up of arguments.
+Reads persuasive arguments focusing on persuasive arguments focusing on target group, presentation and build-up of arguments.

-Writing a persuasive argument
+(23) Writing a persuasive argument

 Plan the presentation using a mind map and organiser.

 Follow the writing process: brainstorming, planning, drafting, editing and presenting.